shikhar0507/backend-cloud-functions/docs/response codes.md

 # Response Code

-Ocassionally, the API will give out reponses in a way that you did not desire.
+Occasionally, the API will give out responses in a way that you did not desire.

 More often than not, this is probably an issue with the client side.